POCKET COMPASSES (cont'd)

 ZEISS IKON

-PROFILE - Famous German camera manufacturer.
+The logo of this famous German camera appears on these compasses which were in reality made by HOULLLIOT (source: company's archives).
 This compass (without attachment ring) was maybe meant to be carried in a wrist band (see this category) or fixed inside a large device.

 Logo and side view.
 The needle's transit lock mechanism is actuated by turning the lid against the casing by a 1/8th of a turn.